newaetech/chipshouter-picoemp/README.md

 ### Easy-Assemble Build

 The Easy-Assembly build uses a "mostly complete" SMD board, which you need to solder a Raspberry Pi Pico, switches, and through-hole headers.

-**This does not yet exist to buy!
-If you are interested drop a note on Issue #1**
+Currently it's available only on the [NewAE Store](https://store.newae.com/chipshouter-picoemp).
+We're working to get this listed on Mouser for much cheaper worldwide shipping (the NewAE store doesn't get great rates & due to issues with Canada's postal system for international shipments quotes mostly via DHL).

 ### Programming the PicoEMP